MrThotey/EnergyConsumptionForecasting/README.md

 ```

 ## Acknowledgements
 This study was supported by faculty and peers at Liverpool John Moores University.
-Special thanks to my thesis advisor [Advisor’s Name] for guidance and insights throughout this research.
+Special thanks to my thesis advisor Shah Azam for guidance and insights throughout this research.